Kingdom O' Magic: Gameplay

 The player is surrounded by many NPCs moving around, such as karate elves fighting against and ringwraiths.
-The player can interact with non-hostile characters, triggering a dialogue tree: conversation is handled choosing from multiple responses, leading to different directions of conversation.
+The player can interact with non-hostile characters, triggering a dialogue tree.
+Talking is handled by choosing from multiple responses, leading to different directions of conversation.

 Combat occurs when approaching a NPC with a weapon selected.
-Then all violence is covered by a cloud as seen in many cartoons, and then the two combatants walk away as if nothing had happened.
+All violence is covered by a cloud as seen in many cartoons, and then the two combatants walk away as if nothing had happened.

 There are also magic spells to supplement the combat system, but their effects, while humorous, are largely unhelpful.

 Remake

 A team had begun making an unofficial remake of Kingdom O' Magic using the Adventure Game Studio engine.